dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/dadi_README.md

 *All other unstated modules should be installed by default on most Python installations*

 - dadi (Check Official Documentation to ensure all dependencies met)
-- json5 (This is an alternative Python JSON file parser that allows for comments in JSON file structure) <-- If you run into issues with this module, edit the scripts use the default json parser instead (import json) and remove all comments from dadi_params.json
+- json5 (This is an alternative Python JSON file parser that allows for comments in JSON file structure) <-- If you run into issues with this module, edit the scripts to use the default json parser instead (import json) and remove all comments from dadi_params.json

 When executing in an interactive terminal or submitting as a bash script to an HPC, each params file must be submitted as arguments when executing a dadi script.
 *Use Python Version 3.9 for smoother experience.*